The Best Portable Power Stations of 2025, Tested and Reviewed

 Electric

 Electric power stations, also known as portable electric generators, operate like a large battery.
-Simply plug the portable power station into a wall outlet and it charges quickly.
+Simply plug the electric power station into a wall outlet and it charges quickly.
 Some power stations may also charge in a car power outlet, provided they have the correct adapter, but this takes longer than it does in a standard outlet.

 These models work best for indoor purposes and devices with low power requirements, such as cell phones or flashlights.
 Some products pair with a compatible solar panel to charge using the sun, making them a home solar generator of sorts.